wp-plugins/name-day-reminder/readme.txt

 = 0.1 =
 * The first widget version

+= 0.2 =
+* Added name days for Lithuania and Estonia

 == Upgrade Notice ==
 The current version of Name Day Reminder requires WordPress 3.0 or higher.
 If you use older version of WordPress, you need to upgrade WordPress first.